Swiss Student Insurance

 In Switzerland,health insurance is compulsory for all residents, including foreign students.
 However, exemptions are possible under certain conditions, notably linked to the student’s country of origin and length of stay.

-• Students from the EU/EFTA and the UK: Students from the EU, EFTA or the UK may be exempted from Swiss health insurance if they do not work in Switzerland and remain covered by their home country’s social security system.
-They can use their European health insurance card for treatment in Switzerland.
-However, the EHIC covers certain treatments but does not replace comprehensive health insurance.
+- Students from the EU/EFTA and the UK: Students from the EU, EFTA or the UK may be exempted from Swiss health insurance if they do not work in Switzerland and remain covered by their home country’s social security system.
+They can use their European Health Insurance Card for treatment in Switzerland.
+However, the EHIC covers certain treatments, but does not replace full health insurance.
 For example, it generally does not cover repatriation costs or certain types of non-emergency specialist care.
-Dental treatments and certain other types of care are also not covered.
+Dental treatment and certain other types of care are also not covered.

 In all other cases, foreign students must take out Swiss health insurance or international student insurance within three months of their arrival.